Day 3 : Fort Victoria to Grange Chine : 16 miles (inc. popping up the road to the shops for a resupply)

 It was indeed bastard freezing when we woke up on the ledge this morning having not been swept away by the sea or buried under an avalanche.
 It was full on down jacket, gloves and snood mode as we cooked up some breakfast to warm us up from the inside before we accidentally took out a seagull with a nipple.
 Once we were fed we headed back to the beach access at Grange Chine, filling up our bottles at the campsite then heading up the steps and back to the cliffs.
 It’s actually absolutely possible to walk along the beach as long as the tide is out, there are some beach access points where you could re-join the clifftop walk should you choose to, but walking on sand and shingle is hard going at the best of times, never mind when you’re carting your home around with you, so we stuck to the top road because it’d be marginally easier on our legs and because of those sweet, sweet views.

 The first part of today was much like the latter part of yesterday; cliffs and landslides and large cracks along the path as chunks of earth prepared to break away any time now.
 We stopped frequently to gaze back over where we’d been, and as we pointed out the different colours of the different soils that made up the carnage, several large rocks broke away and tumbled down the cliff face.
 Oh.
 Fuck.
 Well we certainly wouldn’t be undercliff camping, like, pretty much ever again.
 I think we kind of knew it was a dangerous game but I’d had my little heart set on at least one beach camp, and camping on the actual beach itself wasn’t an option on account of the high tides and my general dislike of sand.
 Yeah, I love beaches but I hate sand.
 You try and work it out.
-I can’t and it’s my fucking brain.
+I can’t and it’s my brain.
 But we didn’t die and we didn’t regret last night’s campsite one bit.
 Onwards, and it was bizarre to think that we’d be over the distant headland by the end of the day.
 It looks so far, but we knew we’d easily do it.
 Well, I say easily, tell that to my feet.

 The weather was set to turn today, by the time we moved away from the cliff edge and walked down into the village of Chale where we made full use of the portaloos by the rec ground, we had complete cloud cover.
-As stunning as the views were we’d been staring at them for fucking hours, the change of scenery here was welcome, and we walked through some woods where we found an ice cream van at the St Catherine’s Oratory carpark which also sold hot food and, joy of joys, hot drinks!
+As stunning as the views were we’d been staring at them for hours, the change of scenery here was welcome, and we walked through some woods where we found an ice cream van at the St Catherine’s Oratory carpark which also sold hot food and, joy of joys, hot drinks!
 Come to me sweet nectar of the gods!
 Get in my facehole!
-That’d prepare us for the fact we were about the ascend into a fucking cloud.
+That’d prepare us for the fact we were about the ascend into a cloud.

 The climb is a slow one, past Blackgang Chine which is some manner of amusement park that Tarrant remembers from when she visited the island as a child.
 A lot of the messages I was getting on Instagram when I posted stories throughout the day were from people who came to the Isle of Wight as a kid and had some very fond memories.
 Most of the local people we met were of retirement age and were doing stuff like early morning sea swims, beach camping with wine and BBQs, walking along cliff tops and generally living their best life.
 It seems to be that kind of place, just a really chilled out chunk of earth crust where everyone of all ages can just have a brilliant time.
 I think I’m a little bit in love with it.

 In love with it despite the cloud we were now walking in.
 Are cliff edges more or less terrifying when you can’t see what’s beyond the drop?
 Today, it turned out, would be all about the hills.
 Up the hills.
 Down the hills.
-Up the fucking hills again.
+Up the bloody hills again.
 But with great hills come great views which take your mind off the pain in your calf muscles.
 To be fair though, trail fitness had set in pretty quickly and my legs were fine but I was having problems with my mutinous little toe.
 There was no blister, it just hurt for no discernible reason, the useless little bastard.
 I cut the callus off it to see if that would help.
 Obviously Tarrant was delighted that I decided to do this during lunch whilst she was trying to eat her sandwich.
 I am quite the charmer.